-Types of Aggression by Jim Gillies BSc A.Dip CBM
+Types of Aggression by Jim Gillies A.Dip CBM

-Owner directed aggression – influenced by the genetic make-up of a dog.
-This type of dog feels capable of defending itself and dealing with any situation.
+Owner directed aggression – directed toward familiar people, usually dogs owners in relation to a number of situations.
 The more successful the dog is in displaying this type of aggression the more likely it will display it in future (Line and Voith, 1986).
-An aggressive dog will consistently growl, snap, or bite when a person does something, or asks the dog to do something, which the dog does not like.
-An aggressive dog has an inappropriate response to normal situations.
-The dog is trying to control the situation with her reaction, rather than allowing a person to have control.
+The dog may growl, snap, or bite when a person does something, or asks the dog to do something.
 These dogs may be protective over food or toys, or favourite sleeping areas.
 They may react if they are groomed, or if stared at, or punished.
 (Fonberg, 1988).

-Fear aggression – a learned behaviour, lots of causes including lack of socialisation as a puppy.
+Fear aggression – a learned behaviour which has lots of causes including lack of socialisation as a puppy.
 It could also be in response to an incident, such as being attacked.
 The resulting fear of attack may incite a nervous dog to react on sight of another dog.
 A fearful dog may become aggressive if cornered or trapped.
 When animals and people are afraid of something, they prefer to get away from that thing.
 This is called the flight response.
 But if escaping isn’t an option, most animals will switch to a fight response.
 They try to defend themselves from the scary thing.
 It is a result of fear responses to aversive stimuli.
-The sympathetic nervous system is activated resulting in release of neurotransmitters responsible for fight or flight.
-The body language will be a tail tucked, freeze, and eye contact, growling (Landsberg, Hunthausen and Ackermann, 2002).
+The sympathetic nervous system is activated resulting in release of neurotransmitters responsible for fight or flight (Landsberg, Hunthausen and Ackermann, 2002).

 Territorial/protective aggression – a learned behaviour in response to intrusion of space.
 The dog feels the need to protect its bed, home or other area frequented by the dog.
-Dogs’ wild relatives are territorial.
-They live in certain area, and they defend this area from intruders.
-Some dogs display the same tendencies.
-They bark and charge at people or other animals encroaching on their home turf.
+They bark and charge at people or other animals encroaching on their perceived territory.
 Dogs are often valued for this level of territorial behaviour.
 Territorial aggression can occur along the boundary regularly patrolled by a dog or at the boundaries of her pet parents’ property.
-Other dogs show territorial aggression only toward people or other animals coming into the home.
-Male and female dogs are equally prone to territorial aggression (Horwitz, Ciribassi and Dale, 2014).
+Other dogs show territorial aggression only toward people or other animals coming into the home (Horwitz, Ciribassi and Dale, 2014).

 Possessive aggression (otherwise known as resource guarding) - Many dogs show the tendency to guard their possessions from others, whether they need to or not.
-Dogs evolved from wild ancestors who had to compete for food, nesting sites and mates to survive.
 Dogs might react aggressively when a person or another animal comes near their food bowl or approaches them while they’re eating.
 Other dogs guard their chew bones, their toys or things they’ve stolen.
-Still others guard their favourite resting spots, their crates or their beds.
-This type of aggression can be a result of poor socialisation and overall state of anxiety.
-Resulting in the dog feeling the need to protect resources (Aloff, 2002).
+Still others guard their favourite resting spots, their crates or their beds Aloff, 2002).

 Redirected aggression – when a dog is not able to take its aggression out on the actual object or person.
 Redirected aggression occurs when a dog is aroused by or displays aggression toward a person or animal, and someone else interferes.
 The dog redirects her aggression from the source that triggered it to the person or animal that has interfered.
 This is why people are often bitten when they try to break up dog fights.
 When a person grabs or pushes a fighting dog, the dog might suddenly turn and bite (Aloff, 2002).